Literature on community seed banks

 Community Seed Banks (CSBs) have been established in many developing countries to improve small-scale farmers’ access to crop genetic resources and thereby their food security.
 However, empirical evidence of the effects on farmers’ food security remains scarce.
 This study focuses on Malawi, where the NGO Biodiversity Conservation Initiative has facilitated the operation of four CSBs.
 Among these, Mkombezi CSB was selected for in-depth analysis, as a case of a well-established CSB carrying out typical activities of a CSB, such as conserving a rich diversity of crop varieties, enhancing the performance of selected varieties, enabling access to relatively high-quality seed of the varieties, arranging seed and food fairs, capacity building in agricultural practices responding to the effects of climate change, as well as trainings in group dynamics and gender relations relevant to food production and the operation of the CSB.
 Three questions guide this study: (1) Does Mkombezi CSB contribute to food security?
 (2) If so, how?
 (3) Under what conditions may the findings be relevant for other CSBs in Malawi and elsewhere?
 The analysis builds on qualitative information from 43 semi structured in-depth interviews, two focus-group discussions and 24 key informant interviews.
 We find that Mkombezi CSB contributes decisively to improving food security among its members as well as helping them to cope with lean seasons and unexpected shocks.
 Overall, this study indicates that under certain conditions, CSBs may contribute considerably to food security.

-Ramanna, A. and Andersen, R. (2022): Stewardship or ownership in India: Options for community seed banks in managing crop genetic resources in relation to intellectual property rights
+Ramanna, A., and Andersen, R. (2022).
+Stewardship or ownership in India: Options for community seed banks in managing crop genetic resources in relation to intellectual property rights

 Community seed banks (CSBs) play an important role in ensuring access to crop genetic diversity.
 The extension of intellectual property rights (IPR) to include farmers' varieties and traditional knowledge in India could impinge on the role of these seed banks in conserving and sharing crop genetic resources.
 This study enquires into how CSBs are responding to these developments, and the strategic options available with regard to IPR.
 Should community seed banks claim IPRs over their material or should they focus on promoting greater access to achieve their aims of conservation, sustainable use and innovation of crop genetic resources?
 By employing two distinct strategies—the ownership and stewardship approaches—we analyse how CSBs in India respond to demands for greater legal control over crop genetic resources and the need for access to genetic resources to ensure food security, and derive possible strategy options.
 We examine the strategies adopted by five organizations that facilitate the work of such community seed banks, noting the prospects and challenges as regards adopting a stewardship or an ownership approach.